gardener/garden-setup/README.md

 Configures the identity provider that allows access to the Gardener dashboard.
 The easiest method is to provide a list of `users`, each containing `email`, `username`, and either a clear-text `password` or a bcrypted `hash` of the password.
 You can then login into the dashboard using one of the specified email/password combinations.

+## Uninstall Gardener

+1. Run `sow delete -A` to delete all components from your base Kubernetes cluster in inverse order.

+1. During the deletion, the corresponding contents in directories `gen`, `export`, and `state` in your `landscape` directory are deleted automatically as well.

 ## Most Important Commands and Directories

 ### Commands